 Stephen M. Brett.
 Mr. Brett has served as Chairman of our board since June 2005 and as a director on our board since January 2001.
 He has been of counsel to Sherman & Howard, L.L.C., a law firm, since January 2001.
 He was Senior Executive Vice President for AT&T Broadband from March 1999 to April 2000.
-His present term as a director on our board expires at the time of our 2018 annual meeting.
+In addition, Mr. Brett serves as director for Liberty Expedia Holdings, Inc. His present term as a director on our board expires at the time of our 2018 annual meeting.